 Stress is necessary for high performance.
 The physiological changes described above prime the body to perform at its best.
-Without them complacency, low arousal and poor focus can set in.
+Without them, complacency, low arousal, and poor focus can set in.

 Our sporting heroes will tell you that their greatest moments occurred when under high stress.
 When the season was on the line, when under the greatest pressure, only then were they able to find the true boundaries of their talent and skill.

 The problem that executives encounter is that staying in this performance state for days on end has disastrous consequences.
-A recent Apollo Life Study found that 84% of executives and a staggering 100% of CEOs suffered from at least one stress related ailment such as insomnia, stomach ulcers, diabetes, high cholesterol, high blood pressure or frequent headaches.
+A recent Apollo Life Study found that 84% of executives and a staggering 100% of CEOs suffered from at least one stress-related ailment such as insomnia, stomach ulcers, diabetes, high cholesterol, high blood pressure or frequent headaches.

 To become an Executive Athlete you must be able to control your physiological response to stress.
 The first step is to see stress as something that is beneficial, your bodies response to drive you to a new level of performance.
 The second is to be able to consciously use triggers, like the one described by Mark below, to slow their thinking and change their physiological response to stress.

 “The forehead is where the danger zone is.
 This is where the hot flash goes and I can absolutely feel it.
 When that starts to flash, that’s not a good thing.
-So I think for me if I think ‘ok I have got a problem here’, I need to breathe this one through and I’ll actually visualise a white spot on my forehead.
+So I think for me if I think ‘ok I have got a problem here’, I need to breathe this one through and I’ll actually visualize a white spot on my forehead.
 Because if it’s white it can’t go red.” – Mark Adams, Executive General Manager, Specialised Sales, NAB